bahmutov/cypress-examples/docs/recipes/parse-account-number.md

 It's unique to you.
 Use it whenever you need to confirm your membership.
 ```

+📺 Watch this recipe explained in the video [Parse The Account Number Explained](https://youtu.be/qdBM08WBU_Q)

 ## The user code

 The user tried to get the number using the following code: